Turkey, China in firing line as Biden holds summit with Nato allies

 "China is coming closer to us.
 We see them in cyberspace, we see China in Africa, but we also see China investing heavily in our own critical infrastructure," he said, in a reference to ports and telecoms networks.
 "We need to respond together as an alliance."

-China was not happy about being the focus of the summit, although Putin was probably somewhat relieved that the opprobrium has shifted from Russia to China somewhat.
+China was not happy about being the focus of the summit, although Putin was probably somewhat relieved that the opprobrium has shifted from Moscow to Beijing somewhat.

 China's embassy in London said it was resolutely opposed to mentions of Xinjiang, Hong Kong and Taiwan that it said distorted the facts and exposed the "sinister intentions of a few countries such as the United States".